-The curriculum in Chemistry is sequenced coherently so that knowledge, concepts and skills are rigorously developed over time.
+The curriculum in Applied Science is sequenced coherently so that knowledge, concepts and skills are rigorously developed over time.
 This supports all students, including the most disadvantaged, and those with high levels of need, especially SEND.
-Planning is informed by Rosenshine's Principles of Instruction and Cognitive Theory which support students in building secure schemas both within Chemistry, as well as in connection with other subjects.
+Planning is informed by Rosenshine's Principles of Instruction and Cognitive Theory which support students in building secure schemas both within Applied Science, as well as in connection with other subjects.

-Vocabulary is developed in Chemistry using the principles outlined in the Frayer Model and students are equipped to be able to read, write and speak like a skilled chemist.
-This is done by the careful modelling of the use of chemical and scientific language and symbolic conventions, and the high expectations for the correct use of these by students in their written work.
+Vocabulary is developed in Applied Science using the principles outlined in the Frayer Model and students are equipped to be able to read, write and speak like a skilled Scientist.
+This is done by the careful modelling of the use of scientific language and symbolic conventions and the high expectations for the correct use of these by students in their written work.

-Through the use of independent study resources in Chemistry, students learn at greater depth so that they can become masters of the skills required to be intellectually autonomous.
+Through the use of independent study resources in Applied Science, students learn at greater depth so that they can become masters of the skills required to be intellectually autonomous.